huggingface/blog/ml-director-insights-2.md

 #### **4. What excites you most about the future of ML?**
 ML has seen tremendous success.
 It also evolves rapidly to address the current limitations (e.g., lack of data, domain shift, incorporation of domain knowledge).

+More ML technologies will be applied to solve business or customer needs.
+For example, interpretable ML for users to understand and trust the ML model outputs; counterfactual prediction for users to estimate the alternative outcome should they make a different business decision.